01-edu/Branch-Blockchain/Quest2 Crypto/semiBrute/README.md

 ## Semi-brute

+Hash functions are used to secure information.
+While there is no way to compute on the original information, one can try every possible value.

+This is key for Proof of Work algorithms, as miners are required to find a hash below a target.

 ### Instructions

 Create a function `semiBrute()` that takes as argument a target, which is a two characters hexadecimal number, and returns a string which hash `sha256` starts with the target.